 Our church’s relationship with Meals on Heels exemplifies the deepermeaning of the Parable of the Good Samaritan.
 We are being re-evangelised by the compassion and energy of our Muslim neighbours.

 Together, Meals on Heels and St George’s have launched “The Open Table” – a monthly meal in the church offered freely to everyone, whether homeless or housed, rich or poor.
 (There is a third partner in this initiative – a Muslim-led charity who are supporting it financially.)
 As a church, we believe that The Open Table exemplifies the Gospel’s call to hospitality and to mutuality.
 It is no exaggeration to say that our Muslim neighbours are helping us bear a more Christ-like witness to the wider community.
-If you are in Shadwell at 7pm on Monday 26th June, why not come along – and see a living Parable!
+If you are in Shadwell at 7pm on Monday 26th June or Monday 17th July, why not come along – and see a living Parable!